 The Human Resources Management Systems (HRMS) training program started in 2006 and focuses on training supplier managerial staff in the Asia Pacific region, in particular China and Vietnam.
 Training topics are designed for key HRMS elements covering hiring, compensation and benefits, training and development, performance management and human resource planning.
 The training has contributed to operational efficiencies, as well as growing worker satisfaction and staff morale.
 In addition, we evaluated the modules on freedom of association and industrial relations to more closely link with the FLA’s Sustainable Compliance Initiative monitoring tool.
 The outputs support long-term social compliance in the supply chain.

 |EHS+ CENTER||Recruiting and retaining qualified occupational health and safety staff has been an ongoing challenge for our suppliers, especially in those countries where there is a lack of trained professionals.
 Faced with the high turnover in factory-appointed safety officers, it became apparent that adidas-led training was not sustainable and a more institutional approach was needed: one that would build capabilities at an industry level.|

-In October 2010, we launched a new and upgraded Occupational Health and Safety Officer (OHSO) programme to strengthen the technical capability of the safety teams within our key business partners' factories.
-The training programme consists of three modules covering ‘Basic Occupational Health and Safety’ issues, ‘Risk Assessment and Communication’ topics and ‘OHS Management’ issues.
+In October 2010, we launched a new and upgraded Occupational Health and Safety Officer (OHSO) program to strengthen the technical capability of the safety teams within our key business partners' factories.
+The training program consists of three modules covering ‘Basic Occupational Health and Safety’ issues, ‘Risk Assessment and Communication’ topics and ‘OHS Management’ issues.

 The first two courses were delivered to almost 600 trainees representing 300 suppliers in six countries in the Asia Pacific region.
 In 2016, the focus is on OSHO re-fresher trainings in Vietnam (covering about 100 participants from around 50 suppliers) and China (covering around 80 suppliers).